ko9x/MyTips/README.md

 - Hit the build button and it should install the release version to the iPhone (release doesn't try to find/use Metro)

 ### Steps to convert from Release build to Debug build and get the run 12mini command to launch MyTips in simulator
+- Kill Xcode and Simulator if they are running (Because we want to launch them clean later)
 - In react-native.config comment out this line `'react-native-flipper': {platforms: {ios: null}},`
 - In PodFile add this code:
     post_install do |installer|